gstroup/apimocker/README.md

 If the config.json file is edited, you can send an http request to /admin/reload to pick up the changes.

 ## Versions
+#### 0.4.5
+Added support for alternate paths in a web service config.
+Added support for a callback function when starting the server.
+Thanks @ztsmith !
 #### 0.4.4
 Added option to log request headers.
 Thanks @dmeenhuis !
 #### 0.4.3